ICanBoogie/Module/README.md

 ### The descriptor

-The descriptor is a very important file because it desribes the module and its models.
+The descriptor is a very important file because it describes the module and its models.
 At the very least the descriptor must define the title and the namespace of the module (yes namespace is mandatory).